differentialhq/differential/docs/getting-started/quick-start.md

 ---
-order: 1300
+order: 2000
 ---

-# Getting Started
+# Buiding your first service

 Learn to build an end to end Differential app in under 2 minutes with TypeScript and Node.js.